raviten/documentation/integrating-ios-sdk.rst

 ##############################################
 Actionable notifications let you add custom action buttons to the standard iOS interfaces for local and push notifications.
 Actionable notifications give the user a quick and easy way to perform relevant tasks in response to a notification.
 Prior to iOS 8, user notifications had only one default action.
 In iOS 8 and later, the lock screen, notification banners, and notification entries in Notification Center can display one or two custom actions.
 Modal alerts can display up to four.
 When the user selects a custom action, iOS notifies your app so that you can perform the task associated with that action.

-For defining a notification action and its category, and to handle actionable notification, please refer the description in the apple docs.
+For defining a notification action and its category, and to handle actionable notification, please refer the description in the apple docs. (`Click here <https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/IPhoneOSClientImp.html>`_)

 Action Category can be set in the dashboard while sending notification.
 While configuring to send notification through campaigns, use the categories defined in the app.